jtnystrom/Discount/README.md

 ### Running

-Discount can run locally on your laptop, on a cluster, or on cloud platforms that support Spark (tested on AWS EMR and Google Cloud Dataproc).
+Discount can run locally on your laptop, on a cluster, or on cloud platforms that support Spark (tested on AWS EMR, Azure Databricks, and Google Cloud Dataproc).

 If you installed from BioConda, you can simply run `discount.sh`.

-For a manual installation, download the Spark distribution (3.1.0 or later) (http://spark.apache.org).
+For a manual installation, download the Spark distribution (3.5.0 or later 3.x versions, but < 4.0.0) (http://spark.apache.org).
 Scripts to run Discount are provided for macOS and Linux.
 To run locally, edit the file `discount.sh` and set the path to your unpacked Spark distribution).
 This will be the script used to run Discount.
-Other critical settings can also be changed in this file.
+Other settings can also be changed in this file.
 It is very helpful to point `LOCAL_DIR` to a fast drive, such as an SSD.

-To run on AWS EMR (tested on v6.8.0), please use `discount-aws.sh`.
+To run on AWS EMR, please use `discount-aws.sh`.
 In that case, change the example commands below to use that script instead, and insert your EMR cluster name as an additional first parameter when invoking.
-To run on Google Cloud Dataproc (tested on v2.1), please use `discount-gcloud.sh` instead.
+To run on Google Cloud Dataproc, please use `discount-gcloud.sh` instead.

 ### K-mer counting